Sudanese forces clash in Khartoum after talks break down

 UN agencies' warehouses looted, hindering relief work

-KHARTOUM, June 2 (Reuters) - Sudan's warring parties clashed in the capital overnight and into Friday morning after talks aimed at maintaining a ceasefire and alleviating a humanitarian crisis collapsed, prompting the U.S. to issue sanctions.
+KHARTOUM, June 2 (Reuters) - Sudan's warring parties fought in the capital on Friday after the collapse of talks to maintain a ceasefire and ease a humanitarian crisis, prompting the United States to impose sanctions.

-Residents of Khartoum and adjoining Omdurman said the army had resumed air strikes and was using more artillery as the clashes continued, but with no sign that its paramilitary enemy was retreating from city streets and homes it has occupied.
+Residents of Khartoum and Omdurman across the Nile said the army had resumed airstrikes and was using more artillery, but said there was no sign the paramilitary Rapid Support Forces (RSF) was retreating from streets and homes it had occupied.

 "We are suffering so much from this war.
 Since this morning there have been sounds of violence.
 We're living in terror.
 It is a real nightmare," said Shehab al-Din Abdalrahman, 31, in a southern district of the capital.

-Seven weeks of warfare between the army and Rapid Support Forces have smashed up parts of central Khartoum, threatened to destabilise the wider region, displaced 1.2 million people inside Sudan and sent another 400,000 into neighbouring states.
+Seven weeks of warfare between the army and RSF have smashed up parts of central Khartoum, threatened to destabilise the wider region, displaced 1.2 million people inside Sudan and sent another 400,000 into neighbouring states.

-Washington imposed sanctions on businesses belonging to the army and RSF and threatened further action "if the parties continue to destroy their country", according to a senior U.S. official.
+Washington imposed sanctions on businesses belonging to the army and RSF and threatened more action "if the parties continue to destroy their country", a senior U.S. official said.

+The army said on Friday it was "surprised" by the U.S. and Saudi decision to suspend the negotiations after it had made proposals for implementing the agreement, blaming the RSF for truce violations.
+The RSF has blamed the army.

 Since the overthrow of longtime ruler Omar al-Bashir in 2019 Sudan's government has been headed by a sovereign council under army chief Abdel-Fattah al-Burhan with the RSF head Mohamed Hamdan Dagalo, known as Hemedti, as his deputy.